 So bottom line on all this: it's time to move off CF11 (however you may have it deployed, and regardless of what extended support you may have with Adobe), because after April there will be no more security patches or hot fixes.
 The problem is that there could be some important new security vulnerability (as there have been, even per the most recent updates to CF 11, 2016 and 2018) which could hit, and without Adobe updating CF11 you'll be in the same boat as those on CF10 (whose core support ended in May 2017) and earlier, who do NOT get the benefit of CF security fixes that have been released since its support ended.

-So time to move up to CF2016 or 2018.
+So it's beyond time to move up to CF2016 or 2018.
 You can see my various posts in the past on what's new in those (see related entries below).
 And again, I can help you make that transition via my consulting, though to be clear, not by moving updating your code for you, but by assisting you in that effort, guiding you to resolve migration and compatibility issues in such an upgrade.

 Some great news is that while the move to CF10 or above from 9 or below was a big effort (because of the major changes in 10), and even upgrades to CF11 had quite a few issues, moves from 11 to 2016 or 2018 have generally gone much more smoothly.
 I document those issues in a a few slides in my recent talk on Hidden Gems in CF2018.